 We are following the best infection prevention practices, including requiring and social distancing.
 NOTE: Masks are required for our patients, visitors, employees and staff.
 Although the CDC masking guidelines have eliminated the need for fully vaccinated people to wear a mask in most places, health care settings still require masks.
 Thank you for wearing a mask when you visit us.

 If you are a National Jewish Health patient coming for a visit and are experiencing fever, new or increased cough, new or increased shortness of breath, sore throat, persistent nausea/vomiting, loss of smell or taste, diarrhea or abdominal pain, please contact us before arrival at National Jewish Health so we can care for you in the appropriate setting.
 Call 303.398.1355.
 If you have an emergency, call 9-1-1.

-For the safety of all our patients and staff, National Jewish Health is currently limiting the number of visitors.
-Each patient may have one person accompany them to appointments.
+For the safety of all our patients and staff, National Jewish Health is currently allowing patients to have two visitors or support persons accompany them to appointments.
 As a health care environment, masking is still required and all patients and visitors will be screened for COVID-19 upon arrival.
 Thank you for helping us keep everyone safe.

 Visitors will be verbally screened before entering the building.
 Once clearing verbal screening, visitors will be given a day sticker to let staff know that screening has been performed.

 Patients with disabilities (which is defined by the ADA as a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment) who require help with the provision of medical or behavioral health care, activities of daily living, speaking for the patient or keeping the patient safe, may have a designated assistance person.